 We recognize that the effective management and monitoring of its carbon footprint can reduce operating costs, raise brand profile, create a competitive edge and increase stakeholder value.
 Our carbon footprint is measured in terms of GHG emission.
 However, GHG emission is an absolute measure of how much carbon dioxide equivalent ("CO2e") is emitted.
 Our GHG emission is predominantly indirect (Scope 2) emission.
-We have insignificant direct (Scope 1) emission, and we do not include the GHG emissions generated by our suppliers (Scope 3).
+We have insignificant direct (Scope 1) emission, and we have not included the GHG emissions generated by our suppliers (Scope 3).

 Considering the changes and dynamics of business and operations, we established our GHG emission efficiency index for consistent tracking of carbon footprint over time.
 To this end, we have set a target for GHG emission efficiency improvement of 12% from our FY2019 level by FY2030.
 Our target for GHG emission improvement is 1% per year.
-Although various business lines and operations account for different percentage of GHG emissions across the organisation, they all support this target and have aligned our environmental objectives accordingly.
+Although various business lines and operations account for different percentages of GHG emissions across the organisation, they are well-aware and supportive of this target and have aligned our environmental objectives accordingly.

-As illustrated in Figure 1, the Group's GHG emission efficiency index for FY2021 stands at 0.0294 which is a 1.7% improvement from last financial year.
-In comparison to FY2019 (base year), this would be a 3.3% improvement.
+As illustrated in Figure 1, the Group's GHG emission efficiency index for FY2022 stands at 0.0276 which is a 6.1% improvement from the previous financial year.
+In comparison to FY2019 (base year), this would be a 9.2% improvement.
 We believe that we are on track towards our target of having 12% improvement by FY2030 from our FY2019 level.